informalsystems/vdd/fastsync/fastsync.md

 #### **[FS-VC-NONABORT]**:
-If there is one correct process in *peerIDs* [FS-CORR-PEER], *Fastsync* never aborts.
-(Together with [FS-VC-TERM] below that means it will terminate normally.)
+If there is one correct process in *peerIDs* [FS-CORR-PEER], *Fastsync* never terminates with failure.
+(Together with [FS-VC-TERM] below that means it will terminate successfully.)

 #### **[FS-VC-TERM]**:
-*Fastsync* eventually terminates normally or it eventually aborts.
+*Fastsync* eventually terminates (successfully or with failure).

 ### Solution for [FS-ISSUE-KILL]